AmitKumarDas/Decisions/blogs/oep/20190619-openebs-operator.md

   # related activities
   postTasks:

-  # component selector is optional
+  # labelSelector is optional
   #
-  # component selector selects various
+  # label selector selects various openebs components via labels
-  # openebs components
-  componentSelector:

-  # components should have these labels to be
-  # enabled for operator reconciliation
-  - labels:

-  # any of these labels can match against the
-  # components labels to enable these components
-  # for operator reconciliation
-  - labelsAny:
+  # or label expressions
+  labelSelector:

   # components are understood internally
   #
-  # operator understands if a component is a
+  # operator understands if a component is a deployment, or STS,
-  # deployment, or STS, or DaemonSet, or Job, etc.
+  # or DaemonSet, or Job, etc.
   components:
 ```